tychio/when/README.md

 * It not only can told you what's the time, but also can told you what's sky of color now.

 * Of cause!
-Alarm function.
+Alarm function for Firefox OS.

 * I might build a list at backside as todo list, but it's a hotchpotch.

+* I'm creating a tabata timer for our BWSTT.

 #### Report ####